Southeast to be hit with another round of severe weather after weekend tornadoes and storms killed dozens across the region - KESQ

 Another round of severe thunderstorms may bring damaging winds and large hail to portions of the Southeast on Monday as some communities across the region are already working to rebuild following a weekend of intense storms and scattered tornadoes that left 26 people dead.

-More than 10 million Southerners from eastern Mississippi through Georgia have a moderate to high chance of receiving excessive rainfall through Monday morning, according to the Weather Prediction Center forecast.
+More than 20 million Southerners from Texas to the East Coast are under threat of severe storms on Monday, including Houston and New Orleans.

-In high-risk areas of central Alabama and Georgia, “flash flood impacts locally may be very significant to extreme through the morning hours,” the prediction center warns.
+In high-risk areas of central Alabama and Georgia, “flash flood impacts locally may be very significant to extreme through the morning hours,” the Weather Prediction Center warns.

 In Atlanta, the National Weather Service warned of “considerable” and potentially life-threatening flood threat until early Monday morning.
 The city had already received 1 to 2 inches of rain and several hail sightings overnight, with up to two more inches possible.